aidentothe/projects/README.md

 - A `main.js` (or similar) with the interactive code
 - Comments or notes in the source explaining the approach

-## Development Scripts

-I’ve included a small Python script, `add_projects_commits.py`, that automates adding GitHub commit counts to my project listing.
-Feel free to adapt it for your own static sites.

 ## Contributing

 I’m always open to feedback and improvements!
 If you’d like to suggest a feature, fix a bug, or share optimizations: